Neighbourhoods and community safety

 Mark your valuables

 Mark items such as televisions, cameras, videos, DVD players, computers and stereos with indelible markers, etching or engravings.
-You can use your driver's licence number which will assist Police (but nobody else) in identifying the property's rightful owner if it is stolen.
+You can use your driver's licence number which will help Police (but nobody else) identify the property's rightful owner if it is stolen.

 Anyone is able to record serial numbers and other unique identifying details of their valuable goods in an electronic database.
 For more information and to register your goods visit snap.org.nz

 Alarms can be a good idea for your home.
-They won't stop a burglar from getting into your home, but alarms definitely limit the time inside your home.
-You should still make your home secure with good quality and strong locks, doors, windows and lighting.
+They won't stop a burglar from getting into your home, but alarms definitely limit the time they will spend inside your home.
+You still need to make your home secure with good quality and strong locks, doors, windows and lighting.

 If your alarm is not professionally monitored, arrange for your neighbours to investigate if they hear it.
 Provide them with the code to turn it off if need be.

 With co-operation from your neighbours, you can minimise the likelihood of someone breaking into your home.
 The main thing is to avoid tell-tale signs of your absence.
 Give your neighbours your holiday dates and ask them to close and open curtains and collect the mail.

 Things to remember when you are going on holiday and leaving your home unoccupied: